willemclarke/goodreads-listopia-exporter/README.md

 ### Currently only takes the data of the first _100_ books within a list (first page).

-- This was intended as a simple project to learn about web scraping, and as such I have not implemented pagination.
+- This was intended as a simple project to learn about web scraping, and as such I have not implemented support for pagination.
 - .csv file is saved in the location where the repository is cloned

 ## Usage: